Does any other tour in the world start in such spectacular style as this?

 (1 night)

-Accommodation: Boteti River Camp - full board
+Accommodation: Boteti River Camp - breakfast and dinner included

 (2 nights)

-Accommodation: The Dune Camp - full board
+Accommodation: The Dune Camp – all meals included

 Day 11: Maun (Departure)